Matching in hypergraphs

 The red set of edges is a perfect matching, because it contains every vertex of the hypergraph.
-The yellow set is a maximum-cardinality matching, because it contains the most amount of edges possible for a matching in this hypergraph, and the matching number is therefore 3.
+The yellow set is a maximum-cardinality matching, because it contains the most edges possible for a matching in this hypergraph, and the matching number is therefore 3.

 In a regular graph, if one has a perfect matching, that same matching is definitionally the maximum-cardinality matching for the graph, but in a hypergraph, where the number of vertices connected by an edge is variable, they can be 2 distinct matchings, as shown here.

 In graph theory, a matching in a hypergraph is a set of hyperedges, in which every two hyperedges are disjoint.
 It is an extension of the notion of matching in a graph.

 Definition

 Recall that a hypergraph H is a pair (V, E), where V is a set of vertices and E is a set of subsets of V called hyperedges.
 Each hyperedge may contain one or more vertices.

 A matching in H is a subset M of E, such that every two hyperedges e_{1} and e_{2} in M have an empty intersection (have no vertex in common).

 The matching number of a hypergraph H is the largest size of a matching in H. It is often denoted by ν(H).

 As an example, let V be the set {1,2,3,4,5,6,7}.
 Consider a 3-uniform hypergraph on V (a hypergraph in which each hyperedge contains exactly 3 vertices).
 Let H be a 3-uniform hypergraph with 4 hyperedges: